 The main objective of the rule is to put in place an effective mechanism to regulate the generation, collection, storage, transport, import, export, environmentally sound recycling, treatment and disposal of the e-waste.
 The mandatory provisions of the Rules are to introduce an Extended Producer Responsibility (EPR) system and a collection system, to organize the authorisation of dismantlers and recyclers and to oversee the reduction of the hazardous substances (RoHS).

-E-waste (Management) Rules, 2016 are provided in Annexure 1
+E-waste (Management) Rules, 2016 is provided in annexure